vigetlabs/microcosm/README.md

 Microcosm is [Flux](https://facebook.github.io/flux/) with first-class actions and state sandboxing.

-The source of truth in Microcosm is a ledger of outstanding actions.
-As they move through different states (`open`, `done`, `cancelled`, etc...), Microcosm reconciles changes by rolling back to a "head" state, dispatching "staged" actions in the order they were created.
-This makes optimistic updates, cancellation, progress, and failure states a breeze.
-They self clean.
+The source of truth in Microcosm is a historical record of actions.
+As actions move through their lifecycle (`open`, `done`, `cancelled`, etc.), they are reconciled by reverting state back a "head", dispatching "staged" actions in the order they were created.

 Microcosm also maintains strong separation between actions and data processing.
 It provides tools for keeping global application state